KyleVaughn/UM2/docs/source/tutorial/two_dimensional.rst

 .. note::

     `ParaView <https://www.paraview.org/>`_ is a useful tool for visualizing XDMF files of the final mesh.
-You can use the following command to visualize a .xdmf file.
+You can use the following command to visualize the file.

     .. code-block:: bash

         paraview 1a.xdmf

-    In the paraview gui, you will be recieve a prompt "Open data with...".
+    In Paraview, you will be recieve a prompt "Open data with...".
 Select the "XDMF Reader" option and hit okay.
     After opening, hit the Apply button which should appear on the left hand side.
     Next, at the top select the drop down menu which has "vtkBlockColors" and swicth this